How To Get Into The Stock Market

 2. Do some fact finding.
 If you want to learn how to get into the stock market, start with a fact finding mission.
 Google day trading, penny stock trading, and any other facets of trading that might interest you.
 A great place to start is with my free E-Guide to Pennystocking 101.
 This guide will teach you some of the basics.
 It includes an introduction to trading, as well as many key phrases and definitions.
 While it’s not the biggest guide, it’s a great starting point.

 When I began my journey as a trader, I did not have a mentor.
 I was ultimately successful, but not because it was easy.
-I was able to make money because I was dogged in my efforts and didn’t let my losses get me down.
-I was obsessive on my journey.
+I was able to make money because I was dogged by my efforts and didn’t let my losses get me down.
+I was obsessive about my journey.

 I recognize that not everyone is willing to stick with it through all those ups and downs.
 And the fact is, they don’t have to!
 Traders can benefit from learning from my mistakes, which means that their ascent to success can be easier than mine.
 If there is a benefit to having learned things the hard way, this is it for me.
 I want to help other traders to cut through the BS so that they can fast forward to being the best traders they can be.